 Where are the cameras pointed?
 What will they see?
 It's important that you don't infringe the privacy of the people you record on your CCTV, you don't want to be recording people in the street if you can avoid it, and you certainly don't want to be recording people over the top of your garden fence in the privacy of their own gardens.
 Make sure your cameras are aimed in a way that meets your justification for CCTV from point 1, and nothing more.
 Some incidental recording of public spaces due to viewing angle etc is acceptable but if you can blur or mask the public areas, you ideally only want to record people on your property.
 Whilst you are deciding where to install the camera though, make sure it isn't so high up looking down that you can't see someones face, in the event you are robbed you're going to struggle to identify someone from the top of their head, so install out of reach looking at a shallow angle to see faces, not high up looking down.

 What will the cameras hear?
 Nothing!
-Make sure the cameras record nothing, many cameras are able to record audio but under the legislation it is questionable that you could ever justify the need to record private conversations of individuals, especially on the front of your property where you will likely record conversations of people on the public footpath walking past.
+Make sure the cameras record nothing, many cameras are able to record audio but under the legislation it is questionable that you could ever justify the need to record private conversations, especially in front of your property where you will likely record conversations of people on the public footpath.
 To be safe, turn off the microphones.

 Make sure to display signage.
 It's important when operating CCTV that you inform people that you are recording and why you are recording.
 Your signs should be displayed at the points of entry to your property and the area being monitored and should include contact information and who is operating the CCTV system, the sign should also be an appropriate size, if it's intended to be read by pedestrians than A5 should be fine, from a vehicle it should be A4 or bigger really.
 A sign that just says "CCTV in operation" is not compliant.
 Here's a compliant sign on Amazon you could consider.